-To earn the BFA, students should complete a minimum of seventy credits in courses (or 60 percent) related to their intended areas of specialization, including from twelve to eighteen credits in art history.
+To earn the BFA, students should complete a minimum of seventy credits (or 60 percent) in courses related to their intended areas of specialization, including from twelve to eighteen credit hours in art history.
 These professional studies should constitute no more than 75 percent of the total work toward graduation.
 No less than 25 percent of the total credits needed for graduation should be in courses outside the curriculum for art, design, and art history.
 The specific nature and sequence of classes in nonart disciplines are subject to the discretion and capacity of each institution.
 The nonart instruction usually follows introductory study in a variety of media, with some degree of specialization in a particular art discipline required.

 CAA recognizes that institutions can best provide the definitions of specializations and the required courses to meet them.
 For example, courses in video art may contribute to additional specializations, including performance art, electronic media, and new media.
 Rather than prescribe definitions, CAA encourages institutions to make reasonable connections between curricula and their cumulative contributions to the outcomes of the specializations.

 CAA does not intend to provide curricular outlines; doing so would undermine diversity and specialization in higher-education curricula.
 Credit distribution must be left to individual institutions in the belief that they will capitalize on their strengths and resources to provide the soundest education possible.
 Every institution need not offer coursework in every conceivable area of art or design.
 It is more important to teach fewer areas thoroughly than to cover a larger number of them superficially.
 Once an institution’s faculty and staff agree on the general curricular structure for the BA, BFA, or BS degree, they should carefully consider the needs of individual students and provide conscientious direction when planning an appropriate course of study for them.